canonical/charmed-etcd-operator/docs/how-to/manage-persistent-storage.md

 - will remove unit charmed-etcd/8
 - will remove unit charmed-etcd/9
 - will remove unit charmed-etcd/10
+- will remove storage archive/0
 - will remove storage logs/12
+- will remove storage data/1
-- will remove storage data/10
+- will remove storage archive/3
 - will remove storage logs/13
+- will remove storage data/4
-- will remove storage data/2
+- will remove storage archive/6
 - will remove storage logs/14
-- will remove storage data/4
+- will remove storage data/7

 Continue [y/N]? y
 ```